Jesper09038/RLFRNDS/README.md

 - you can now edit your username and profile picture
 - you can now delete your account if you wish to do so
 - added a partial backend for the online presence feature
-- added a client YOU can use to the github (won't work all the time or even never, depends on if you are lucky)
+- added a client YOU can (not yet) use to the github (won't work all the time or even never, depends on if you are lucky)

 # (old) UI